cwoffenden/obj2buf/README.md

-	-sz as -s but without a bias, keeping the origin at zero -e octahedral encoded normals (and tangents) in two components (encoded normals having the same type as tangents may be packed) -g tangents are generate for a flipped g-channel (e.g. match 3ds Max) -b store only the sign for bitangents
+	-sz as -s but without a bias, keeping the origin at zero -e octahedral encoded normals (and tangents) in two components (encoded normals having the same type as tangents may be packed) -g tangents are generated for an inverted G-channel (e.g. match 3ds Max) -b store only the sign for bitangents
 	(packing the sign if possible where any padding would normally go) -m writes metadata describing the buffer offsets, sizes and types